Dedicated to the welfare of our native birds-of-prey for 33 years. Closed 2022

 Every day - world-wide - raptors and other birds are seriously burned or incinerated atLANDFILLS (garbage dumps).
 Buried rotting garbage produces methane gas underground.
 If the gas isn't reclaimed for fuel, it is vented into the air through tubes.
 The vent tubes have igniters which burn off the gas to eliminate odor.
 The methane flame is invisible in daylight (blue by night).
 Birds perch on the tubes - or fly through or into the flames when approaching the vent perches - and are seriously burned or killed.
 After SOAR rehabbed 16 burned raptors and discovered the cause in 2001, the hazard was reported to the Illinois Pollution Control Board and landfill managers.
 SOAR recommended the landfills install tall wooden "T" perches to attract birds away from the vent tubes and flames.
 Other deterents and protective measures can be implemented.

-SAVING ESSENTIAL HABITAT In the mid 90s, SOAR rallied the conservation community to preserve 1800 acres of prairie land in Naperville IL.
+SAVING ESSENTIAL HABITAT In the mid 90s, SOAR rallied the conservation community to preserve fake tn id 1800 acres of prairie land in Naperville IL.
 The Forest Preserve District had planned to use the prairie for quarrying stone and collecting storm sewer water.
 SOAR conducted a six-month roadside survey and documented on-site endangered species raptors.
 The development plans were abandoned, and the prairie was saved.
 Formerly called "Dragon Lake", the prairie was renamed "SPRINGBROOK PRAIRIE PRESERVE".

 In 2003-04, SOAR became actively involved in a campaign to save PLUM ISLAND at Starved Rock State Park near Utica IL.
 This island is essential habitat for numerous wintering bald eagles along the Illinois River, and is also an ancestral burial site for Native American peoples.
 Developers had planned to build homes and marinas which would have destroyed this important site.
 In March 2004, the Illinois Audubon Society procured funds to purchase this site for posterity.
-The campaign was led by Governor Patrick Quinn and Senator Patrick Welch.
+The campaign was led by then-Governor Patrick Quinn and Senator Patrick Welch.

 As you can see, SOAR is an ambassador for raptors and the preservation of habitat.
 We will continue to adhere to our goals to "Save Our American Raptors".

-SAVE PLUM ISLAND -July 6, 2003: SOAR joined with Illinois Lt.
-Governor Pat Quinn, Midwest SOARRING Foundation, and the Illinois Audubon on the Lower Riverwalk along the Chicago River for a rally to "Save Plum Island" (at Starved Rock State Park) from development.
+SAVE PLUM ISLAND -July 6, 2003: SOAR joined with Illinois then-Governor Pat Quinn, Midwest SOARRING Foundation, and the Illinois Audubon on the Lower Riverwalk along the Chicago River for a rally to "Save Plum Island" (at Starved Rock State Park) from development.
 Plum Island is home to wintering bald eagles, and is a historical Native American ancestoral burial site.
 Chicago television and newspapers covered the rally, and SOAR's bald eagle was a big attraction.UPDATE:March 28, 2004 -- SOAR was part of the VICTORY announcement and celebration at Starved Rock.
 The Illinois Audubon procured funds to purchase the island for posterity.
 See www.SaveOurEagles.org

-EAGLE DAY IN ILLINOIS - January 21, 2004: Governor Pat Quinn announced proposed legislation in a press conference at the Thompson Center to establish an official 'Eagle Day' in Illinois in January every year.
+EAGLE DAY IN ILLINOIS - January 21, 2004: then-Governor Pat Quinn announced proposed legislation in a press conference at the Thompson Center to establish an official 'Eagle Day' in Illinois in January every year.
 Deshka was there for the media.